-CABBAGE Cabbage is packed with antioxidants and cancer-fighting enzymes.
+Cabbage has antioxidants and cancer-fighting enzymes.
 It helps our bodies fight free radicals and clear up toxins.
 The fiber in cabbage helps to keep blood sugar levels stable and regulates bowel movements.
 It also contains glutamine which heals the cells that line the stomach.

-CINNAMON Cinnamon has been proven to help control blood sugar and cholesterol.
+Cinnamon proves to help control blood sugar and cholesterol.
 It has an antimicrobial action and is the perfect remedy for nausea.
-It also boosts the performance of insulin, helping those who suffer from adult onset diabetes.
+Cinnamon also boosts the performance of insulin, helping those who suffer from adult onset diabetes.
 It is a good source of vitamin K, iron, fiber, calcium and manganese.

-TOMATOES Tomatoes contain lycopene, a strong antioxidant that has been shown to reduce the risk of prostate, colon, lung and bladder cancer.
-It has been reported that it also protects our white blood cells, the body’s defense against infection
+Tomatoes contain lycopene, a strong antioxidant that helps reduce the risk of prostate, colon, lung and bladder cancer.
+It also protects our white blood cells, the body’s defense against infection.